 The “why” for that figure is a little bit more complicated.
-In 1956, a Harvard professor and cognitive psychologist named George A. Miller published a paper in the Psychological Review titled “The Magical Number Seven, Plus or Minus Two” which detailed the limits of the average human brain.
+In 1956, a Harvard professor and cognitive psychologist named George A. Miller published a paper in the Psychological Review titled “The Magical Number Seven, Plus or Minus Two,” which detailed the limits of the average human brain.

 If you are looking for a more scientific explanation of how brains work, you are reading the wrong blog.
 However, if you are looking for real-world examples and experiences that support this rule, you’re in luck.

-I’m betting that you’ve seen something like this before, whether it’s referred to as a chain of command, an organizational map, or an accountability chart.
-What you call it isn’t necessarily important, but here’s what is – in that 30-man operations team, no single subordinate leader is responsible for more than 5 people.
+I’m betting that you’ve seen something like this before, whether it’s referred to as a chain of command, organizational map, or accountability chart.
+What you call it isn’t necessarily important, but here’s what is – in that 30-man operations team, no single subordinate leader is responsible for more than five people.
 This means that leaders at every echelon are very clear about their scope of responsibility, can manage that scope effectively, and can align their teams rapidly.

 We didn’t look into this model or follow the rule by accident – this was intentional.
 When the team grew, we didn’t group more operators into existing teams – we made new ones.
-We followed this concept in every aspect of our organization, whether in training or in combat.
+We followed this concept in every aspect of our organization, whether in training or combat.

 Football isn’t the only sport that captures this model – hockey players change shifts in groups of five people.
 Baseball teams have rotations of five starting pitchers.
-This isn’t all some lucky cosmic happenstance – the highest performing teams in the military and in sports live and die by this principle.
+This isn’t all some lucky cosmic happenstance – the highest performing teams in the military and sports live and die by this principle.

 Shouldn’t your team?

-If you want to lead an effective small team, the first thing you have to do is make sure that it’s actually a small team.
+If you want to lead an effective small team, the first thing you have to do is make sure that it’s a small team.
 At your nine-to-five, make sure to keep your team size between five and nine.